Alejanpro/InitialFlutter/README.md

 ## Efficiently syncing dags of blocks

 Bitswap is a very simple protocol.
-I
+It was adapted and simplified fo